nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 3.5.2, released 4 May 2012.
+    The latest version is coverage.py 3.5.3, released 29 September 2012.
     It is supported on Python versions 2.3 through 3.3, and PyPy 1.8.

 .. ifconfig:: prerelease